Meelinank/sanntid/README.md

 ## PROJECT REQUIREMENTS
 There had to be an established communication between the software on PC and the Sphero RVR and Raspberry PI.\
 We were free to choose communication protocol and format.\
-Both manual and autonomous driving for the Sphero RVR should be implemented.\
+Both manual and autonomous control had to be implemented.\
-It is also required to display runtime information about the Sphero RVR to the user.\
+It was also required to display runtime information about the Sphero RVR to the user.\
-A big portion of the code is written in c++, as required.

 ## SOFTWARE
 The project is written using mainly C++ and Python.

 ### C++:
-The C++ code works by reading input from a user and sending commands to a Raspberry Pi using TCP.
+The C++ program works by reading input from a user and sending commands to a Raspberry Pi using TCP.

 Class descriptions:
 The CommandSender class is responsible for sending commands from the PC to the Raspberry Pi.\